elifiner/gitter/README.md

 * `gt clean` - shows a list of untracked files
 * `gt branch -d` - shows a list of branches for deletion
 * `gt revert` - shows a list of commits to revert
+* `gt rebase -i` - select a commit to interactively rebase from

 Installation
 ============